SAR-ARD/s1ard/docs/general/S1_NRB.rst

 The files are then subsetted to the actual tile extent, converted to Cloud Optimized GeoTIFFs (COG), and renamed to the S1-NRB naming scheme.
 All steps are performed by :func:`S1_NRB.nrb.format`.
 The actual file format conversion is done with :func:`spatialist.auxil.gdalwarp`, which is a simple wrapper around the gdalwarp utility of GDAL.
-The following is another incomplete code example highlighting the general procedure of converting the individual images.
+The following is an incomplete code example highlighting the general procedure of converting the individual images.
 The ``outfile`` name is generated from information of the source images, the MGRS tile ID and the name of the respective file of the RTC processing step.

 .. code-block:: python